Samsung Dryer Error Codes (Simple Guide)

 • Meaning: The main control board is not communicating correctly with the control panel where you select cycles and options.

-• Possible Causes: Damaged wiring harness between the boards, loose connections, faulty main control board, faulty control panel (sub-PCB).
+• Possible Causes: Damaged wiring harness between the boards, loose connections, a faulty main control board, or a faulty control panel (sub-PCB).

 • Solutions: